morrownr/88x2bu/README.md

 Note: Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
 If you need support for interface combinations, I suggest adapters based on the Mediatek mt7612u and mt7610u chipsets.
-You can get more information and links to this adapter at the following site:
+You can get more information and links at the following site:

 https://github.com/morrownr/USB-WiFi